 The 500 Dalton rule for the skin penetration of chemical compounds and drugs

-One article on PainSci cites Bos 2000: Does Epsom Salt Work?
+One page on PainSci cites Bos 2000: Does Epsom Salt Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.